Visit of a munster cheese factory – Ferme du Versant du Soleil

 demonstration-manufacturing-munster-farm-sunshine

-Do you know the Munster cheese?
-It is an Alsatian cheese with a strong taste.
-As its name indicates, it originates from the Valley of Munster.
-Even today, it can only be produced in certain parts of eastern France (mainly in the Vosges mountains).
 There are many farms in Alsace producing Munster cheese.
-The trick is to know the right places to buy it but also, if you are interested in cheese making, to visit a munster cheese factory!
-Good news, I found one for you…
+The trick is to know the right places to buy it and, if you're interested in cheese-making, to visit a Munster cheese factory!
+Good news, I've found one...

 • Handcrafted products